Upgraded Snapmaker 2.0 A350T with CNC, Laser and 3D Printing Modules

 Luban Software Review

 The first time I used Snapmaker’s Luban was a few years ago.
-Since then, the software became much more stable, faster, and easier to use.
-Of course, it won’t replace such sophisticated and constantly developed slicers, like Cura, PrusaSlicer for 3D printing, and LightBurn for laser jobs, but Luban is more than enough for beginners, and I would say, its simplicity is even beneficial and generally less intimidating for the less experienced.
+Since then, the software has become much more stable, faster, and easier to use.
+Of course, it won’t replace such sophisticated and constantly developed slicers as Cura, PrusaSlicer for 3D printing, and LightBurn for laser jobs, but Luban is more than enough for beginners.
+I would say its simplicity is even beneficial and generally less intimidating for the less experienced.

 As I mentioned above, with the Wi-Fi function, the Luban software is actively used as a hub to transfer the G-code files to the machine.

-When reviewing Snapmaker 2.0 A350T, I tested all three functionalities in at least three tests per each, and here are my thoughts about each of them.
+When reviewing Snapmaker 2.0 A350T, I tested all three functionalities in at least three tests per each, and here are my thoughts.

 Luban 3D Printing Settings

 I was pleased to find a Z-HOP setting in the Luban software.
-It is a very important setting for such models as articulated dragons, for example.
-The filament FLOW rate also has to be tuned for other brands, non-standard or experimental filaments.
+It is a very important setting for articulated dragon models, for example.
+The filament FLOW rate also has to be tuned for other brands, non-standard filaments, or experimental filaments.

 Luban 3D Printing - Material Settings